imedkrisna/Foodbi/README.md

 - prodestv1 a bit better but using output
 - prodestv2 use value added and removes outlier (top & bot 5%).
 Need to clean more since some lines will be obsolete.
 - Parameters which basically just preparing the data
+- regressionv2 is the do file for the regression, now with industry level regression, bi rate vs lending rate both current and lag 1.

 ## Current version